ITV2: History

 Prior to the launch of Channel 4 in 1982, the name "ITV2" had sometimes been used to refer informally to an envisioned second commercial network in the UK.
 However, the name resurfaced in the late 1990s for very different reasons.
-The launch of digital terrestrial television services in the UK saw each existing analogue terrestrial broadcaster given a slice of bandwidth with which to carry their existing service after analogue switch-off with space left over for new channels.
-Whilst strictly speaking this space belonged to each regional contractor for use within their own region, ITV had undergone a series of buy-outs earlier on in the decade; the three players operating the majority of the network, Granada, Carlton, and United News & Media, jointly launched ITV2 in 1998 to be broadcast to most of the country as a uniform service.
-Whilst free-to-air, it was marketed alongside their own subscription based ONdigital platform.
-Other ITV licensees, SMG, UTV and GMTV launched their own services in the space (see below).
+The launch of digital terrestrial television services in the UK saw each existing analogue terrestrial broadcaster given a slice of bandwidth with which to carry their existing service after the analogue switch off, with space left over for new channels.
+While strictly speaking this space belonged to each regional contractor for use within their own region, ITV had undergone a series of buyouts earlier in the decade; the three players operating the majority of the network, Granada, Carlton, and United News & Media, jointly launched ITV2 in 1998 to be broadcast to most of the country as a uniform service.
+While free-to-air, it was marketed alongside their own subscription based ONdigital platform.
+Other ITV licencees, SMG, UTV and GMTV launched their own services in the space (see below).

+ITV2 was announced in May 1998, and the channel's original controller was Brian Barwick.

+ITV2 launched at 7:00 pm on 7 December 1998.
+The first programme was an hour-long introductory programme called It Takes Two, presented by Gabby Logan and Vinnie Jones.
+Billie Piper was heavily involved in the channel's promotion at launch, with an updated version of the 1966 song It Takes Two sung by her used as the theme song for the launch programme and featured in the original promos for the channel.